aleksandr-kiliushin/learning/summaries/testing-javascript-applications.md

 Because this webdriver is capable of controlling a real browser, it will make the browser to click the selected element.
 To communicate with the Webdriver, selenium uses a protocol called JSON Wire.
 This protocol specifies a set of HTTP routes for handling different actions to be performed within a browser.

+###### Using a Webdriver's interfaces without Selenium

+Even though Selenium is mostly used to test web apps, it is actually a browser automation library.
+Therefore, its an NPM package under the name `selenium-webdriver`, ant it doesn't include a test runner or an assertion library.
+To write tests using Selenium, you will need to pair it with a separate testing framework, such as Jest.

+Selenium doesn't ship with any testing tools.
+It can be cumbersome to set up the necessary environment, to start using it for testing apps.
+To avoid going through this setup process yourself, use Nightwatch or WebdriverIO.
+Nightwatch and WebdriverIO, just like Selenium, can interface with multiple Webdrivers, and, therefore, are capable of controlling real browsers.
+The main difference between these tools and Selenium is that they ship with testing utilities.

+###### When to choose Selenium

 ##### 10.3.2.
 Puppeteer

 ##### 10.3.3.
 Cypress